vonnieda/dimple/README.md

 - Sync, stream, and download your music on any supported device, with any S3 compatible storage service.
 - Dimple offers a cheap and built in option that helps pay for development, or use any S3 compatible storage you like.
-Youcan even self-host!
+You can even self-host!
 - Keep your likes, listens, playlists, metadata and more synchronized between your devices